 Canoe and Kayak Club

-The Canoe and Kayak Club meets every Monday in the pool for some indoor training allowing us to continue throughout the year.
-The aim is to teach pupils to roll and carry out basic safety and rescue skills in both a canoe and a kayak.
-Once rolling has been mastered pupils can then learn the art of cart-wheeling and other impressive acrobatic skills in a boat.
-When a very keen group of pupils come together, there is the option to undertake a few river trips on Wednesday afternoons for those not involved in playing sport.
+The Canoe and Kayak Club aims to teach pupils to roll and carry out basic safety and rescue skills in both a canoe and a kayak, practising in the School swimming pool.
+Once rolling has been mastered, pupils can then learn the art of cart-wheeling and other impressive acrobatic skills in a boat.

 The Chinese Society is open to all non-native as well as native Chinese pupils.
 Activities for non-native Chinese pupils typically include Chinese conversation at beginners’ level led by both staff and native Chinese pupils and cultural exploration by means of multi-media, artefacts and literature.
 For our native Chinese pupils, the Society provides an excellent opportunity to keep up with the four language skills in their mother tongue with a particular emphasis on reading.

-Christian Forum provides an opportunity every week for interested pupils, whatever their beliefs, to examine some aspect of Christianity.
-Aa passage from the Bible is taken as the starting point for our discussions, often by hearing a short talk from a visiting speaker.
+Christian Forum meets every Thursday evening and provides an opportunity for interested pupils, whatever their beliefs, to examine some aspect of Christianity.
+A passage from the Bible is taken as the starting point for discussion, often by hearing a short talk from a visiting speaker.

 Craft and Textiles Club

-The Debating Society meets weekly, running parallel sessions for junior and senior pupils.
-Each week, pupils will have an opportunity to participate in debates and gain advice on improving their debating skills.
-Those interested might also have the opportunity to participate in national debating competitions as well as friendly contests with other schools.
+The Debating Society runs parallel sessions for junior and senior pupils.
+Each week, pupils have an opportunity to participate in debates and gain advice on improving their debating skills.
+Those interested also have the opportunity to participate in national debating competitions as well as friendly contests with other schools.

 Junior History Society